center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 coverage; it does not describe how much of an ATT&CK technique's behavioral space is covered.

-That question is addressed through :doc:`Implementation Coverage
+That question is addressed through :ref:`Implementation Coverage
 <implementation-coverage>`.

 Considering both dimensions provides a more complete view of effective